 - 5% between $80,000 and $250,000

-Keep in mind that these fees are calculated based on each month’s charges so your support pricing could differ.
+Keep in mind that these fees are calculated based on each month’s charges, so your support pricing could differ from month to month.

 Consider Overlooked Fees